netlands/Battery-Status/README.md

 # Battery Status

-A combination of NODE-RED flows and a Particle.io Photon to monitor battery and solar generation status.
+A combination of Node-RED flows and a Particle.io Photon to monitor battery and solar generation status.
 The devices are a little older or use (semi) proprietary communications, and as such, do not integrate directly with a smart home environment.